Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Seattle and its opponents have combined to score more than 42.5 points in nine of 15 games this season.
+- Seattle and its opponents have gone over the current 42.5-point total in nine of 15 games this season.

+- Detroit's games have gone over 42.5 points in seven of 15 chances this season.

+- This contest's over/under is 3.7 points lower than the 46.2 these two squads combine to give up per game in 2021.

 Seahawks stats and trends

-- Seattle has seven wins against the spread in 15 games this season.
+- Seattle has seven wins against the spread in 15 games this year.

-- This season, the Seahawks have one ATS win in two games as a favorite of 7 points or more.
+- The Seahawks have covered the spread once this season when favored by 7 points or more (in two chances).

-- Seattle's games this year have gone over the point total five times in 15 opportunities (33.3%).

-- Seattle is 5-1 against the spread and 5-1 overall this season when the team records more than 25.7 points.
+- When Seattle scores more than 25.7 points, it is 5-1 against the spread and 5-1 overall.

-- Seattle is 2-2 against the spread and 2-2 overall when the team totals more than 372.1 yards.
+- When Seattle churns out over 372.1 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year, the Seahawks have 11 turnovers, five fewer than the Lions have takeaways (16).
+- The Seahawks have 11 giveaways this season, while the Lions have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Lions.